2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Buda Castle / Royal Palace

-You might have explored the Buda Castle (also called Royal Palace) first if you took the funicular up the hill.
-If not stroll over here for more views of Budapest.
-The castle is home to Budapest History Museum and the Hungarian National Gallery, but I recommend coming here for the views, maybe explore a little and then head down to the Pest side of the town.
+The castle is home to the Budapest History Museum and the Hungarian National Gallery, but I recommend coming here for the views, maybe exploring a little, and then heading down to the Pest side of the town.

-This time you will see the Szecheni Chain Bridge below along with the St Stephen Basilica.
+This time, you will see the Szecheni Chain Bridge below, along with the St Stephen Basilica.
 You can take the steep stairs down or use the funicular.

-SzƩchenyi Chain Bridge
+Széchenyi Chain Bridge

 You will arrive at the Clark Adam Ter (Ter is a square in Hungarian ).
 It’s named after the Scottish engineer who completed the work on the adjoining Chain Bridge.
-He also saved the Chain Bridge from being blown up by the Austrian army attempting to suppress the Hungarian Uprising of 1849.

 The Chain Bridge is the oldest suspension bridge in Budapest.
 Before it was built in 1849 (it took 20 years to complete) there were no other bridges across the river Danube.
-This is also why two different cities: Buda and Pest were located at the Danube and developed separately.

 You will be close to St Stephen’s Cathedral as well, but it’s better to continue across Vaci St and head to Central Market Hall so you can have lunch there.